 Power BI Mobile

-Power BI Mobile is a collection of apps designed for the three primary mobile platforms: Android, iOS, and Windows Mobile.
-Security considerations for Power BI Mobile apps falls into two categories:
+Power BI Mobile is a collection of apps designed for the three primary mobile platforms: Android, iOS, and Windows (UWP).
+Security considerations for the Power BI Mobile apps fall into two categories:

 - Device communication